-Hanami Rueil SCI was acquired on December 15, 2016 and owns the Hanami Campus.

-(v) CGR Holdco EURL, a French société à responsabilité limitée unipersonnelle (single-shareholder limited liability company) with a share capital of EUR 1,000, whose registered office is located at 42 rue de Bassano, 75008 Paris, France, registered with the Paris Trade and Companies Registry under number 833 876 568 ("CGR Holdco EURL"), of which Vitura directly holds 100% of the capital and voting
+- (iv) Hanami Rueil SCI, a non-trading real estate company with a share capital of €184, whose registered office is located at 42 rue de Bassano, 75008 Paris, France, registered with the Paris Trade and Companies Registry under number 814 254 512 ("Hanami Rueil SCI"), of which Vitura directly and indirectly holds 100% of the capital and voting rights through K Rueil. - Hanami Rueil SCI was acquired on December 15, 2016 and owns the Hanami campus. - (v) CGR Holdco EURL, a French société à responsabilité limitée unipersonnelle (single-shareholder limited liability company) with a share capital of €1,000, whose registered office is located at 42 rue de Bassano, 75008 Paris, France, registered with the Paris Trade and Companies Registry under number 833 876 568 ("CGR Holdco EURL"), of which Vitura directly holds 100% of the capital and voting rights.